-This document describes a standard for exchanging data in the tourism domain, called AlpineBits® DestinationData.

-AlpineBits® DestinationData is built upon:
+This document describes a standard for exchanging data in the tourism domain, called AlpineBits® DestinationData, which is built upon:

-- an OntoUML ontology that describes the conceptualization and scope of the standard; - the RESTfull architectural style; - the JSON:API v1.0 specification for REST APIs that exchange JSON data through HTTP messages; - HTTPS and basic authentication protocols for secure communication - the JSON Schema standard draft 7 for validation of message in the AlpineBits® DestinationData standard - the GeoJSON standard for modeling JSON geospatial data - Schema.org structured data for inspiration on the design of resource types
+- an OntoUML ontology that describes the conceptualization and scope of the standard; - the REST architectural style; - the JSON:API v1.0 specification for REST APIs that exchange JSON data through HTTP messages; - HTTPS and basic authentication protocols for secure communication; - the JSON Schema standard, draft 7 for message validation; - the GeoJSON standard for JSON geospatial modelling; and - Schema.org, used as an inspiration for designing resource types. - the OpenAPI specification, recommended as an additional standard for documentation of server implementations.

-The AlpineBits® DestinationData standard is intended for the exchange of touristic information between systems acting as clients and servers, where clients consume the data provided by the servers.
+The AlpineBits® DestinationData standard was designed to support data exchange between systems acting as CLIENTS and SERVER, where CLIENTS consume the data provided by SERVERS.

-The AlpineBits® DestinationData standard includes the definition of:
+The AlpineBits® DestinationData standard defines:

-- · specific server endpoints

 - resource types

+- · server endpoints

-- · support to GET requests
+- support to GET requests

-- · request and response headers and parameters
+- request and response headers and parameters

 - additional request features (e.g., pagination and hypermedia controls)

-At the current version of the standard, the scope of AlpineBits® DestinationData covers exchanging data about events, event series, event venues, mountain areas, lifts, trails, snowparks, agents, and media objects.
+The current version of the standard supports exchanging data about events, event series, event venues, mountain areas, lifts, ski slopes, snowparks, agents, and media objects.